-- 148. Indicative of this newly intensified struggle is that at the end of June, 2002, the FARC mounted an attack on all locally-elected politicians.
+- 133. Indicative of this newly intensified struggle is that at the end of June, 2002, the FARC mounted an attack on all locally-elected politicians.
 Specifically, the FARC ordered all the mayors in the critical Department of Antioquía (whose capital city, Medellín, is Colombia's second largest city) to resign or be assassinated.
 Moreover, their families were threatened with death.
 The FARC also sent similar letters to an additional 110 mayors and hundreds of municipal workers.
 Led by Orlando Giraldo, mayor of Guatape, 22 mayors tendered their resignations the very next day, as did several hundred municipal officials, while other mayors fled to Bogotá.
-Over the next few days, President Pastrana sent the Colombian military to fortify dozens of towns. - 149.
+Over the next few days, President Pastrana sent the Colombian military to fortify dozens of towns. - 134.
 The warning was extremely well coordinated and supported by the fact that 14 mayors had already been murdered by FARC since mid-2001.
 The communique sent to Mayor Adalberto Vargas, mayor of the eastern town of Paz de Ariporo began with typical, Latin American courtesy: "Respected Sir, We send you a cordial and revolutionary greeting, wishing you success in your daily work."
 It went on to condemn and blame United States imperialism and Colombian governmental corruption for hunger, illiteracy, illness, violence and a lack of housing in the country.
 Finally, the communique concluded with the warning that if Vargas did not resign by today (June 22, 2002) "the FARC will not be responsible for the consequences of what might occur."
 For his part Mayor Vargas said: "We want the government to solve this.
-We feel abandoned" (see Andrew Selsky, "Colombia Will Give Protection to Mayors," San Diego Union-Tribune, June 26, 2002). - 150.
+We feel abandoned" (see Andrew Selsky, "Colombia Will Give Protection to Mayors," San Diego Union-Tribune, June 26, 2002). - 135.
 Although some officials withdrew their resignations in a highly orchestrated, governmental "show," the fact remains that almost a thousand mayors and thousands of municipal employees did not.
 FARC Still controls hundreds of towns and municipalities and the Colombian government is all but powerless to regain power.
 The letter to Mayor Nestor León Ramírez of San Vicente del Caguan stated: "For the good of your health, you must leave the city.
-If you do not, you will become a military target" (T. Christian Miller, "Rebels Push Colombia Toward Anarchy," Los Angeles Times, June 29, 2002). - 151.
-In the nearby town of Puerto Rico, the situation had indeed deteriorated to the point of total anarchy: "The cinderblock Town Hall in Puerto Rico is mostly empty these days.
+If you do not, you will become a military target" (T. Christian Miller, "Rebels Push Colombia Toward Anarchy," Los Angeles Times, June 29, 2002).

+- 136. In the nearby town of Puerto Rico, the situation had indeed deteriorated to the point of total anarchy: "The cinderblock Town Hall in Puerto Rico is mostly empty these days.
 The mayor is gone.
 He quit this month, reading his resignation aloud in the town square after receiving a death threat.
 The City Council fled too.
 There are no judges or prosecutors.
 The bridges around town have been blown up.
 The power substation lies in rubble.
 The phone exchange is damaged.
 The roads are under the control of the guerrillas.
 There has been no electricity, water or phone service for months.
 There isn't even a town ambulance" T. Christian Miller, "Rebels Push Colombia Toward Anarchy," Los Angeles Times, June 29, 2002).
+Emphasis Mine. - 137.
+That this situation did not improve in 2004 is clear from the U.S. Department of State 2004 Country Report on Colombia: "The FARC continued to threaten and commit acts of violence against government officials.
+The assassination of President Uribe remained a FARC priority.
+During the first 10 months of the year, 12 former mayors, 1 serving mayor, 1 former governor, and 18 serving city council members were killed. ...
 Emphasis Mine.